HouzuoGuo/ham-radio-study/references.md

 Amplifier classes:

-- Class A - one conductor amplifies 100% of the input signal, theoretically 50% efficient.
+- Class A - the conductor amplifies 360 degrees (100%) of the input signal, theoretically 50% efficient.
-- Class B - two conductors each amplifies 180 degree of the signal cycle, theoretically 78% efficient.
+- Class B - each conductor amplifies 180 degrees (50%) of the input signal, about 65% efficient.
+- Class AB - some of the conductor (collector) current flows in the inactive case, about 50% efficient.
-- Class AB - two conductors each amplifies 180 degree of the signal cycle plus a small amount of the other half.
+  * A practical Class AB amplifier requires two transistors - each conducting 180% degree of the input signal.
+  * Pre-biasing transistors forward using diodes and resistors: Vcc - R - D - D - R - G.
+- Class C - the conductor only amplifies 90 degrees (25%) of the input signal, about 90% efficient.
+  * Not suitable for audio applications, but useful for FM transmitter.

+Use a tank circuit (parallel resonant) to complete the missing cycle in an amplifier.
+(TODO: how?)

+Transistor configuration:

+- Common emitter - higher output impedance
+  * Collector: large V.
+  * Base: input signal.
+  * Emitter: grounded, with a parallel decoupling capacitor.
+  * Output: between collector (large V) and ground (0).
+- Common collector - lower output impedance
+  * Collector: large V (signal ground).
+  * Base: input signal.
+  * Emitter: grounded, with a serial capacitor.
+    - The emitter and base have identical signal voltage.
+  * Output: between emitter's serial capacitor and ground.
+- Common base - higher output impedance
+  * Input goes to emitter.
+  * Output comes from collector.

 ### Components